Mayor who posted about ‘killing out’ gays has posted apology

 CARBON HILL, Ala.
-(AP) — A rural Alabama mayor who posted online about “killing out” gay and transgender people has posted an apology, after initially denying he was responsible.
+(AP) — The mayor of a rural northwest Alabama town who posted online about “killing out” gay and transgender people has posted an apology, after initially denying he was responsible.

 WBRC-TV reported that Carbon Hill Mayor Mark Chambers complained on Facebook that “homosexuals lecture us on morals” and “transvestites lecture us on human biology.”
 He also complained about “baby killers” and “socialists.”